ABOUT INFINITE GLASSWORKS

 Infinite Glassworks was founded by glassblowers Kate and Matthew Civiero in 2005 to showcase both individual and collaborative approaches to glassmaking.

-Kate Civiero is a graduate of the Glass Program at the Sheridan College School of Craft and Design.
-She has exhibited her blown glass in galleries in Canada, and is involved in several art collectives.
+Kate is a graduate of the Glass Program at the Sheridan College School of Craft and Design.
+She has exhibited her work in galleries in Canada and the USA and is involved in several art collectives.
 Her glasswork can be found in private collections both nationally and internationally.

 ABOUT THE PROCESS

 Glass is a unique material, bearing the properties of a liquid when it’s hot, and of a solid when it’s cold.
-An incredible and challenging medium, working with molten glass tends to be a fast-paced, fluid process.
-Unable to touch the glass while working with it, the glassblower relies on tools, heat, motion and gravity to shape the glass, all the while making split second decisions about its aesthetic outcome.
+An incredible and challenging medium, working with 2100ºF molten glass is a fast-paced, fluid process.
+Unable to touch the glass while working with it, I rely on tools, heat, inflation, motion and gravity to shape the glass, all the while making split second decisions about its aesthetic outcome.
 The combination of intense heat, fluidity and unpredictability of the medium is what makes working with hot glass so enthralling.